Open Daily 8:00 am – 5.00 pm

 Understanding AMH Test Results

 AMH test results help evaluate your fertility health.
 A result is considered ‘normal’ based on age-specific AMH levels.
 For instance, what is a good AMH level for an IVF procedure might differ from what’s considered normal for natural conception.
-It’s important to remember that AMH is just one indicator of fertility and doesn’t give a complete picture on its own.
-Other factors, such as the quality of the eggs and overall reproductive health, are also crucial.
+AMH is just one indicator of fertility and doesn’t give a complete picture on its own.
+There are other factors, such as the quality of the eggs and overall reproductive health, are also crucial.
 Fertility specialists will consider AMH levels alongside other tests and personal factors to determine the best approach for fertility treatments.

 Getting Pregnant With Low AMH

-• Timed Intercourse: Understanding your menstrual cycle and timing intercourse during the most fertile days increases the chances of conception.
+• Timed intercourse: Understanding your menstrual cycle and timing intercourse during the most fertile days increases the chances of pregnancy with low AMH.

-• Medical Consultation: Consulting a fertility specialist is essential.
-They can provide personalized advice and treatment options based on your specific circumstances.
+• Medical consultation: It is essential to consult a fertility specialist.
+They can provide personalized advice on how to increase AMH levels and treatment options based on your specific circumstances.

-• Fertility Treatments: Options like Intrauterine Insemination (IUI) or IVF might be recommended.
-IVF, in particular, can be effective, as it allows for the direct fertilization of the egg outside the body.
+• Fertility treatments: Options like Intrauterine Insemination (IUI) or IVF might be recommended.
+The IVF protocol, in particular, can be effective for low AMH, as it allows for the direct fertilization of the egg outside the body.

 Remember, each individual’s journey is unique, and what works for one may not work for another.
 Maintaining a positive mindset and seeking professional guidance are key to navigating this journey successfully.